Amirthavarshini-Dhanavel/MimickMyStyle_LLM/README.md

 ## Setup

-1. Mount Google Drive (if using Colab)
+1. Mount Google Drive with collab
-2. Install required packages
+2. Install required packages by running the cells
-3. Upload a writing sample (minimum 3000 words)
+3. Upload a writing sample (minimum 3000 words) when asked
-4. Run the preprocessing and fine-tuning steps
+4. Run the data preprocessing and fine-tuning steps
-5. Generate text using your personalized model
+5. Generate content using your personalized style

 ## Usage